 Use play when helpful.
 This can involve role-playing with a child’s favorite toy or object.
 Older children may want to see pictures or films that show them clearly what will happen during the procedure.

-A doctor places a chest tube in the operating room after surgery while your child is still asleep or sedated.
+A healthcare provider places a chest tube in the operating room after surgery while your child is still asleep or sedated.
 This can also happen in an emergency or radiology department, or at the hospital bedside.
 The procedure takes less than 30 minutes.
 Here’s what you can expect:

-Your child will first receive pain medication.
+Your child will first receive pain medicine.
 Local anesthesia numbs the skin where the chest tube is placed.
-Your child may also receive medication to make him or her sleepy and relaxed.
+Your child may also receive medicine to make him or her sleepy and relaxed.
 This is delivered by a mask or an intravenous (IV) line.

 A small incision is made under a rib into the area between your child’s lung and its lining, where the tube will be placed.

-The doctor may use ultrasound, which shows pictures of the inside of your child’s body.
-These pictures help the doctor place the tube.
+The healthcare provider may use ultrasound, which shows pictures of the inside of your child’s body.
+These pictures help the healthcare provider place the tube.

 The long, flexible tube is hooked up to a suction device.

-The doctor may stitch (suture) the tube to the skin.
+The healthcare provider may stitch (suture) the tube to the skin.
 The site is then covered with a bandage (dressing).

-The doctor may do an X-ray to help confirm that the tube is in the right position.
+The healthcare provider may do an X-ray to help confirm that the tube is in the right position.

-Your child is given pain medications by mouth or by IV line.
+Your child is given pain medicine by mouth or by IV line.
 An older child may have a patient-controlled analgesia (PCA) pump attached to the IV line.
-This allows your child to give himself or herself pain medications.
+This allows your child to give himself or herself pain medicine.

 The drainage tube is connected to a container on the floor.
 This container holds sterile water.
 It makes a bubbling sound during suctioning.